lagbolt/library/TechServices.md

 #### Is this a big problem?

 Well, that's a good place to start!
 How many of your catalog records have errors?
-If you wanted to know what percentage of your patrons were taller than 6', you take a random sample and measure them.
+If you wanted to know what percentage of your patrons were taller than 6', you'd take a random sample and measure them.
 It's the same with catalog records.
 You need to take a random sample of, say, 100 records and check them.

 I've done this once [ibid].
 The most common "error" was missing series information, which I put in quotes since it's not clear that series information — however useful it is for patrons — is required by any cataloging standard.